LoulouNoLegend/CustomMapLoader-RooftopsAndAlleys/README.md

 # Custom Map Loader - Rooftops & Alleys

 The documentation was transfered to another place.
-It may miss some precisions right now.
+It's still not complete, but will be with time.

 New Documentation: [click here](https://rna-modding.gitbook.io/custom-map-loader-rooftops-and-alleys/)